sxzhang25/product-manifold-learning/README.md

 python run_experiments.py data/rectangle3d_info.pickle configs/configs_rectangle3d.json --generate_plots
 ```

 will run the algorithm on the dataset specified in `data/rectangle3d_info.json` and generate figures for the different experiments.
-The `--generate_plots` flag is optional and will produce and save figures for various experiments.
+If the `--generate_plots` flag is omitted, the experiments will be run without producing figures.

 ## Customizing algorithm parameters